You may have heard about some foods poisonous to dogs, that may potentially lead to serious health problems.

 Of course, you should always check with your vet before starting any new diet, especially if they include any of these listed foods poisonous to dogs, to be sure it's safe for your little buddy.

-Some foods aren't the only thing in your household that could be hazardous to your dogs health.
+So the foods listed above aren't the only thing in your household that could be hazardous to your dogs health.

 There are everyday products that we use to clean the house or to get rid of insects and rodents.
 Some medications that we may take can really harm a dog too.